tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

 ### Task 3: Monitor Test Deployment Pipeline

 1. Navigate to **Pipelines, Releases**.
-Observe that the `Test Deployment Pipeline` is automatically triggered upon successful completion of the build pipeline because new model was registered.
+Observe that the `Test Deployment Pipeline` is automatically triggered upon successful completion of the build pipeline because a new model was registered.
 Select as shown in the figure to view pipeline logs.

    ![In Azure DevOps, on the left menu, Pipelines is expanded and the Releases item is selected.
 The Test Deployment Pipeline screen is displayed.
 A button in the Stages column selected that is used to view the pipeline logs.](media/devops-test-pipelines-05.png 'Pipelines - Releases')